emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 Syntax: `ORG [expression]`

 Sets the value to the `$` variable.
 It means that from now on, the following instructions will be placed at the address given by the `[expression]`.
-Effectively, it is the same as using `DS` pseudo-instruction, but instead of defining number of skipped bytes, we define concrete memory location (address).
+Effectively, it is the same as using `DS` pseudo-instruction, but instead of defining the number of skipped bytes, we define concrete memory location (address).

 The following two code snippets are equal: